Virginia’s Western Highlands is located on the western edge of the famous Shenandoah Valley along the border with West Virginia.

 Craig County is the southern gateway to Virginia’s Western Highlands.
 More than 112,000 acres of National Forest give visitors to Craig County an enormous playground for fishing, hunting, birding, camping and hiking, including access to the famous Appalachian Trail.
 Step back in time as you stroll through historic New Castle and the one-of-a-kind town of Paint Bank, VA.

 Highland County is the northern gateway to Virginia’s Western Highlands.
-Home to the headwaters of the James and Potomac rivers, it is one of the least populated counties east of the Mississippi River.
-Its high average elevation is key to the success of the local maple syrup industry, which culminates each year in its longstanding Maple Festival.
+Home to the headwaters of the James and Potomac rivers, it is the least populous county in Virginia, and one of the least east of the Mississippi River.
+Its high average elevation is key to the success of the local maple syrup industry, which culminates each year in its longstanding Highland County Maple Festival.
 Known for its breathtaking beauty and rural charm, Highland is characterized by unspoiled forests, pristine waterways and high mountain pastures.
-Due to the abundance of clean, cold spring water, trout can be caught year-round in the county’s streams and at hatcheries like the Virginia Trout Company.
+Due to the abundance of clean, cold spring water, trout can be caught year-round in the county’s streams, and hunting for whitetail deer, black bear, and wild turkeys is a favorite activity on private land, national forests, and DWR’s Highland Wildlife Management Area.
 Beyond the natural wonders, Highland County holds a tight-knit community made up of a mix of native farm families and new residents drawn to the high quality of life.
-It is perfect for those seeking solitude and a refreshing sense of freedom.
-Come shop, hike, bike, explore, or just unwind—and make yourself a part of our unique mountain culture!
+Several annual events, like the Mountain Mama Road Bike Challenge, Highland County Fair, and Hands & Harvest Festival provide family fun in all seasons.
+Overall, Highland County is perfect for those seeking solitude and a refreshing sense of freedom.
+Make yourself a part of our unique mountain culture!